exercism/elm/exercises/concept/top-scorers/.docs/introduction.md

 keyNotPresent = Dict.get 1 --> Nothing
 ```

 Items can be added using `insert`.
+Items for keys that are already in the dict get replaced.

 ```elm
 alice = Dict.fromList [ ( 0, "Alice" ) ]